KindCoder-no/politilogger-discord-bot/README.md

 - Add support for direct messages with updates
 - Better code structure and error handling
+- Better message/embed handling and structure
+  - The messages could be structured/sendt better

 Im open for ideas and contributions, PR's are welcome